 They're Operating from Defense Mode

 When people refuse to let you explain, they're often in a defensive state where listening feels threatening.
-Research on defensive communication shows that when someone feels criticized or challenged, their brain essentially shuts down the listening centers and activates fight-or-flight responses.
-They're not trying to understand you—they're trying to protect themselves from what they perceive as an attack.
-This defensive stance makes them interrupt, talk over you, or dismiss your words before you can even finish expressing them.
+When someone feels criticized or challenged, their attention shifts from what you're saying to what they need to defend — the listening effectively shuts down while the fight-or-flight response takes over.
+They're not trying to understand you; they're trying to protect themselves from what they perceive as an attack.
+That defensive stance is why they interrupt, talk over, or dismiss your words before you can even finish expressing them.

 They Want to Control the Narrative

-Psychology research on interrupting behavior reveals that some people use interruptions as power plays to maintain control over conversations.
-They may fear that if you explain your side, it will challenge their version of events or make them look bad.
-By keeping you from speaking, they maintain their position as the 'right' one in the situation.
-This behavior is particularly common in conflicts where someone feels their reputation or self-image is at stake.
+For some people, interrupting is a power move — a way to maintain control over how the story gets told.
+They may fear that if you explain your side fully, it will challenge their version of events or make them look bad.
+By keeping you from speaking, they keep their position as the 'right' one in the situation intact.
+This is particularly common in conflicts where someone feels their reputation or self-image is at stake.
+Research on interruption patterns has also found meaningful gender dynamics — men are more likely than women to make intrusive interruptions that silence other speakers, and women are more often the targets.

 They're Overwhelmed by Strong Emotions